MitchyMitchhh/GodotGlados/project_rules.md

 # CODING STYLE
 - Always use tabs for indentation, never spaces
-- Maximum line length is 100 characters
+- Alter and use the existing code provided in context first before generating new code
 - Variable names use snake_case
 - Constants should be ALL_CAPS
 - Class names use PascalCase
 - Always add typing to function parameters and return values
-- Comments should explain "why", not "what" use minimal comments.
+- Only use comments rarely when code warrants and extra short explaination

 # GAME ARCHITECTURE
 - This game is a limb based multiplayer (both local and multiplayer) 2d arena battle game.
 Similar games in the intended genre are "ROUNDS" "Duck Game", "Bopl Battle", "SpiderHeck"
-- Each player can equip a weapon on each the front and back arms and can use those weapons if the arms are not destroyed.
+- Each player can equip a weapon on each the front and back arms and can use those weapons if the arms are not destroyed
 - After a round ends when only one player remains, the player that remains will be selected for a nerf/debuff option select screen that the other players can vote on.
 These nerfs persist on the player through later rounds until the game is over

 # PERFORMANCE GUIDELINES